hailo-ai/hailo_model_zoo/docs/DATA.md

 ```

 ## COCO2017
-To evaluate/quantize/compile the object detection / pose estimation models of the Hailo Model Zoo you should generate the COCO ([**link**](https://cocodataset.org/#home)) TFRecod files.
+To evaluate/quantize/compile the object detection / pose estimation models of the Hailo Model Zoo you should generate the COCO ([**link**](https://cocodataset.org/#home)) TFRecord files.
 Run the create TFRecord scripts to download the dataset and generate the TFRecord files:

 ```
 python hailo_model_zoo/datasets/create_coco_tfrecord.py val2017